 So, Banusing signed up for the iMentorship program, which has connected hundreds of iSchool students with professionals for career advice, insight on the job market and as a way to jumpstart their networking.
 Banusing was matched with Pioneer Square Labs’ Ansel Santosa.

 With Santosa’s encouragement, Banusing launched AcadArena with two others this spring, raising enough capital in an initial round of funding to hire 20 full-time staffers.
 The company is creating esports programs in the Philippines and Singapore with plans to expand to Malaysia and other countries.

 “I don’t think I'd be here without the mentorship program, because honestly Ansel helped unlock the secret sauce when it comes to fundraising and creating a presentation and building together the team,” Banusing said.
 “We still talk a lot.”

 The iMentorship program will start its fifth year this winter.
 The iSchool’s Laura Schildkraut created the noncredit extracurricular program to help students achieve their career goals while tapping into passionate support from iSchool alumni and others.
 It is mostly for upper division students in the Informatics and Master of Science in Information Management (MSIM) programs.

-Schildkraut, an assistant teaching professor who runs the iSchool’s Informatics internship program, recruits the mentors and connects them with the students, but leaves the structure of the meetings to each pair.
+Schildkraut, who is an assistant teaching professor and the iMentorship director, recruits the mentors and connects them with the students, but leaves the structure of the meetings to each pair.
 Usually, mentors and mentees get together every other week for several months during winter and spring quarters.

 “We have students who want to be entrepreneurs,” Schildkraut said.
 “I don't want to force them to write a resume.
 There are students who already have jobs and what they want to know is how to hit the ground running. … I leave it for the mentor and the mentee to figure out what they want to do.”